WebuddhaInc/joomla-plg_system_wbsitemanager/README.md

+# Joomla Remote Installer & Extension API

-# wbSiteManager System Plugin for Joomla!
+## wbSiteManager System Plugin for Joomla!
 CMS

 The Webuddha Site Manager is provides Command Line and Remote management of the Core, Component, Module, and Plugin extensions in a Joomla! installation.